 “Too much credit is given to the formulation/recipe for a beer’s success.
 I honestly believe that recipe formulation is the easiest part of making a great beer, and accounts for about 5% of its potential success.
 In my opinion, anyone with some understanding of ingredients and styles can create a great recipe, but actually working with that recipe to brew a great beer is the hard part.”

-He provides supporting extensive, detailing the many components involved.
+He provides supporting evidence, detailing the many components involved.
 Stone began selling beer in 1996 and Steele, who worked for Anheuser-Busch for the previous 14 years, joined the San Diego brewery in 2006.
 In the 11 years that ended in 2006 Stone sold about 196,000 barrels of beer (each holding 31 gallons).
 In Steele’s first full six years the brewery made more than 687,000 barrels, and will produce another 210,000 in 2013.
 Quite a bit has happened on his watch.

 To be clear, I know legendary and great are not the same thing.
 A brewery does not need to be legendary to make legendary beer, nor great to make great beer.
 And I have no interest in defining what makes a beer or brewery great or legendary.
 But the discussion of time that Alworth introduced, if only unintentionally, is intriguing.
 I’ve written here and at DRAFT magazine about time as an ingredient, but this is something else.